-Northern Gannets (Morus bassanus) were observed in 81% of all surveys (13 out of 16 boat surveys and 12 out of 15 video aerial surveys).
-The species was widely distributed across the study area.
-The most persistent abundance hotspots for gannets contained large aggregations between 36% and 54% of the time that the species was present in the study area, but the majority of grid cells (70%) were identified as an abundance hotspot during at least one survey (Figure 17-8), indicating that Northern Gannet distribution and abundance patterns varied widely between surveys.
-The most persistent hotspots tended to be located within about 30-40 km of the shoreline, although abundance hotspots were also consistently observed in several offshore locations (Figure 17-8).
-Northern Gannets were consistently observed in high numbers from September to April for both boat and video aerial surveys, with low numbers in July and August (Table 17-4).
-The two survey methods showed very similar temporal variance for Northern Gannets, indicating that detection rates for this species may have been relatively similar between survey methods.
-Additional information on Northern Gannet movements and habitat use in the mid-Atlantic is presented in Chapters 22 and 24.
+36% and 54% of the time that the species was present in the region, but the majority of grid cells (70%) were identified as an abundance hotspot during at least one survey (Figure 11-9), indicating that Northern Gannet distribution and abundance patterns varied widely between surveys.
+The most persistent hotspots in the Maryland study area (as well as across the broader MABS study area) tended to be located within about 30-40 km of the shoreline (Figure 11-9).
+Northern Gannets were consistently observed in high numbers from September to April for both boat and video aerial surveys, with low numbers in July and August (Table 11-2).
+The two survey methods showed very similar temporal variation for Northern Gannets, indicating that detection rates for this species may have been relatively similar between survey methods.
+Additional information on Northern Gannet movements and habitat use in the Mid-Atlantic is presented in Adams et al., 2015 and Stenhouse et al., 2015.